Configure languages for document creation and localization

 specified individually using a <language>

-specifies the language group for the language, as defined in the ISO-639-5 standard.
+element nested in the root element.
+For each <language> element, you specify the following attributes: - groupsspecifies the language group for the language, as defined in the ISO-639-5 standard.
 This attribute is used to group languages.
-For example, it is used in the Language Selection dialog for the Project Management view.name
+For example, it is used in the Language Selection dialog for the Project Management view.

-="false" specifies and enables the language as part of the Localization cycle.
+- authoring="false" specifies and enables the language as part of the Localization cycle.

-element, you can add a
+Within the <language> element, you can add a

-element for each standard used for the language
+<code> element for each standard used for the language

 code and define its value, such as en-us for English used in